Capitulation of Saldanha Bay: Saldanha Bay

 Lucas had arrived off the colony on 26 July with no knowledge of Elphinstone's dispositions.
 He had more pressing concerns: it had been several months since his ships had sighted land and his supplies of drinking water were running dangerously low.
 A significant proportion of his crews were suffering from scurvy and he had decided to send these men to an encampment ashore to facilitate their recovery.
 Lucas even ordered that the sails on his ships be removed for repairs, rendering his ships temporarily immobile.
 On 9 August, Lucas was warned by a servant of a Dutch colonist that a superior British force was present and that the settler population would not assist an attack on the British; he was strongly advised to sail away.
 Lucas, on hearing this, instead sailed deeper into the bay.
 Craig sent cavalry to Saldanha Bay to harry Batavian shore parties and organised the withdrawal of the local population and livestock to prevent their capture.
 He followed with a larger force under his own command.
 Lucas held a council of war with his senior officers, debating whether an attack on Cape Town was practical or whether they should abandon the operation.
-By 16 August the decision had been made to sail for Île de France, but Lucas delayed, unwilling to leave his sick men ashore.
+By 16 August the decision had been made to sail for Isle de France, but Lucas delayed, unwilling to leave his sick men ashore.